 We’re offering up two great interviews this week – first with framebuilder and mountain bike pioneer Steve Potts and then the owner and founder of Revolutions in Fitness and professional bike fitter Curtis Cramblett.
 Get your ears on!

-This week on Minding Your Business, DB Hegler talked about consulting.
+This week on Minding Your Business, DB Hegler talked about consulting with writer Tom Leland and consultant Chad Barr of the Chad Barr Group.